HobbitJack/typeset/README.md

 This is a sentence.
 This is also a sentence!
 Is this a third sentence?
+It is!
+And this is even a fifth sentence!
+Wow!
+That's so cool!

 THIS IS A NEW SECTION
 #This is a comment so I can remember where I got some information from